-Parties can request an Informal Discovery Conference ("IDC") in unlimited civil cases.
-Before requesting an IDC, the parties should diligently attempt an informal resolution of the discovery dispute to the fullest extent possible, including demonstrating a willingness to compromise to the extent consistent with the rights and duties of the parties.
+Parties can request an Informal Discovery Conference ("IDC") in unlimited civil cases, but only after the parties have met and conferred in a good faith attempt to resolve the discovery dispute.
+The Court expects that a good faith attempt to resolve the discovery dispute involves more than a cursory phone call, email, or letter exchange.
+The parties should diligently attempt an informal resolution of the discovery dispute to the fullest extent possible before requesting an IDC, including demonstrating a willingness to compromise to the extent consistent with the rights and duties of the parties.
 Requests for an IDC should include the following:

 - 1. The nature of the discovery dispute, including the interrogatory or request number at issue, the response and objections thereto, the significance of the information sought, and the burden or expense of compliance. - 2.
-A summary of the good faith efforts made by the parties to resolve the discovery dispute, including any proposals for resolution. - 3.
+A summary of efforts made by the parties to resolve the discovery dispute, including any proposals for resolution. - 3.
 Any issues of timing concerning the disputed discovery. - 4.
 The willingness of the parties to modify the discovery request or response to address the discovery dispute.